-The Serious Bros. are around since 2014.
-Our studio was primarily founded by Martin Wahnschaffe and Jens Isensee for the ongoing development of our planetary colonization game Imagine Earth.
-The game is in Early Access and over 30.000 supporters so far made development sustainable.
-110.000 wishlisters on Steam raise our hope for a successful PC release that is planned for Q4 2019.
-We are also considering funding to release on consoles and making full force marketing.
-Of course the project was always accompanied by various side projects, game jam products and interactive art installations based on game engines.
+Serious Bros. has been around since 2014, and our studio was founded by Martin Wahnschaffe and Jens Isensee for the ongoing development of our climate crisis simulation game Imagine Earth.
+The game was in Early Access, where over 40,000 backers have sustained development until release date.
+130,000 wish list entries on Steam give us hope for successful PC marketing in longtail and a successful Playstation release planned for Q1 2023.
+We are also considering funding for a release on Switch consoles and are planing intensive marketing for that.
+Of course, the development of this project has always been accompanied by various side projects, game jam productions and interactive art installations based on game engines.

 We are looking forward to hearing from you and will respond asap!

 The game concept and simulation of the Imagine Earth project is designed and expanded in constant consultation and discussion.
 In such a small team everyone has a lot of specialized tasks.
 Jens is responsible for 3D objects, interface design and artwork, while Martin does the programming and keeps an eye on the project structure and organization.

 Meanwhile, the game on Steam’s Early Access platform has been well received by supporters, helping to fund ongoing development.
 The game already includes a 100% playable campaign, but will be enhanced with additional game modes and features.
 We are happy to hand over any additional work such as sound design, press work and website programming to external employees.